 The St Valentine’s Day Massacre in Chicago

-Richard Cavendish remembers the infamous mafia massacre of February 14th, 1929.
+An infamous mafia massacre ocurred on 14 February 1929.

 Prohibition in the United States gave a massive boost to crime.
 In Chicago in the 1920s gangs made fortunes from illegal liquor and the associated protection and vice rackets.
 The relationships between them were uneasy and there were shifting alliances, disputes over territory and attempts to take complete control by ambitious leaders.